Sabrina (1954 film): Production

 Initially, Cary Grant was considered for the role of Linus, but he declined, and the role was taken by Bogart.
 Best known for playing tough detectives and adventurers, Bogart was cast against type as a smart businessman gradually transformed into a romantic lead.

-During production of the film, Hepburn and Holden entered into a brief but passionate and much-publicized love affair.
+During the production of the film, Hepburn and Holden entered a short-lived love affair, unbeknownst to Wilder: "People on the set told me later that Bill and Audrey were having an affair, and everybody knew.
+Well, not everybody!
+I didn't know."
 Bogart had originally wanted his wife Lauren Bacall to be cast as Sabrina.
 He complained that Hepburn required too many takes to get her dialogue right and pointed out her inexperience.

 Wilder began shooting before the script was finished, and Lehman was writing all day to complete it.
 Eventually he would finish a scene in the morning, deliver it during lunch, and filming of it would begin in the afternoon.

 Although Edith Head won an Oscar for Best Costumes, most of Hepburn's outfits are rumored to have been created by Hubert de Givenchy and chosen personally by the star.
 In a 1974 interview, Head stated that she was responsible for creating the dresses, with inspiration from some Givenchy designs that Hepburn liked, but that she made important changes, and the dresses were not by Givenchy.
 After Head's death, Givenchy stated that Sabrina's iconic black cocktail dress was produced at Paramount under Head's supervision but claimed it was his design.

 The film began a lifelong association between Givenchy and Hepburn.
 It has been reported that when Hepburn called on Givenchy for the first time in Paris, he assumed that it was Katharine Hepburn in his salon.

 The location used to portray the Larrabee family's mansion in Glen Cove, New York was 'Hill Grove', the home of George Lewis in Beverly Hills, California.
 This mansion was demolished during the 1960s.
 The location used to portray the Glen Cove train station was the Glen Cove train station on the Oyster Bay Branch of the Long Island Rail Road.
 The building at 30 Broad Street in Manhattan's financial district was used as the location for the headquarters of the Larrabee company.